June 16 - 18, 2022 / COPENHAGEN

-1. S3SP1 Symposium: EMSs, Stress & Cardiovascular Diseases Milos Slepecky, Michal Kotian, John Philip Louis, Antonia Kotianova, and Robert Brockman
+1. S3SP1 Symposium: EMSs, Stress & Cardiovascular Diseases with Michal Kotian, Milos Slepecky, & Antonia Kotianova

 3. S3SC1 Skills Class: Take a Look at Yourself: Building Up a Positive Body Image and Training Self-Compassion in Front of the Mirror with Yvonne Reusch

-5. S3SC3 Skills Class: Authenticity and Openness in the Supervisee-Supervisor Relationship with MF van Vreeswijk and M. Boog
+4. S3SC3 Skills Class: Dealings with your own addictions as a therapist with MF van Vreeswijk and M. Boog

-11. S3W5 In-Congress Workshop: Enhancing Schema Therapy Using Body Focused Techniques with Janis Briedis and Helen Startup Part 2
+6. S3W5 In-Congress Workshop: Enhancing Schema Therapy Using Body Focused Techniques with Janis Briedis Part 2

-13. S3W7 In-Congress Workshop: Learning Healthy Adult Sexuality: Creating a Therapy Relationship Safe Enough to Explore Sexuality (for Both the Therapist and Patient) with Ruth Holt Part 2
+7. S3W7 In-Congress Workshop: Learning Healthy Adult Sexuality: Creating a Therapy Relationship Safe Enough to Explore Sexuality (for Both the Therapist and Patient) with Ruth Holt & Mandy Walsh Part 2

 WHAT TO EXPECT